 A study some years ago by Frederick F. Reichheld and W. Earl Sasser presented in the Harvard Business Review found that in a wide range of industries, customer loyalty is a more important determinant of profit than market share.
 They estimated, for example, that a five percentage point increase in customer loyalty could produce a profit increase from 25 percent to 85 percent in the service industries they studied.[i]

-The importance of this finding to the owners of small and medium-sized businesses cannot be overstated.
+The importance of this finding to the owners of small and medium-sized businesses is hard to overstate.
 In the customer relationship, where small and medium-sized businesses have a natural advantage, we find the quality of that relationship is a key determinant of profitability!

 How ironic that we find many clients spending most of their time looking at top-side revenue growth.
 They pay little or no attention to customer loyalty or the customer experience that drives it.

 To start a conversation about customer/donor loyalty with our clients, we developed a loyalty index.
 The index is a series of 7 questions about how the company manages the customer experience.
 Weights to responses, typically ranked 1 to 5 by interviewees, give us insights into how the executives feel about these topics.
 We average an executive team's collective responses.
 This number allows us to understand how our client's management team thinks about customer experience and management in general terms.

 Here are the questions:

 - Does your organization emphasize excellent customer experience?
 What concrete steps been taken in the past three years to make this happen?

 - How well would you say your organization handles customer/member complaints?
 Does your company have a formal complaint-management process?
 How is complaint information gathered, tracked, and used?